officialDeveloper01/finger-speeds/README.md

 # Finger Speeds 🖮

-OpenType is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
+Finger Speeds is a minimalistic typing speed testing app built with React and TailwindCSS that highly inspired by [MonkeyType](https://www.monkeytype.com).
 The app allows users to test and improve their typing speed and accuracy.
 The app provides a user-friendly interface and intuitive feedback on typing performance.

 ## Live Demo